danielbodart/bun-is-to-fast-for-test-containers/README.md

 # bun-test-containers-race-condition
 A self contained example that can easily reporduce the error seen in Bun when using test containers

-This project is completely self contained, just checkout and open a terminal and run
+This project is completely self contained, just checkout and open a terminal and run.
+This will download and install mise and bun into the local tools directory and then all the packages etc

 ```
 ./run